n-okonek/iseeme-cc/README.md

-# iseeme-cc
+# I See Me Coding Challenge

+## Description
-Coding Challenge for I See Me
+This is a coding challenge for I See Me

+## Instructions
+To be written